TowserCat/Game-Engine/README.md

 Put all the images into a folder named "images" before using them.
 (Theres 22 of them in case you need.)
 Im also bery not done with this and will continue to work on it.
+Also, to reset, you have to reload the page. f5 works well with that.
+(Hit alt+f4 for an easter egg)